holyfair/TestTask/README.md

 5. AspNetCoreRateLimit - to implement limit of requests

 # Polymorphyc data binding
-Polymorphyc data binding was implemented regarding MS documantation [MS documantation] (https://docs.microsoft.com/en-us/aspnet/core/mvc/advanced/custom-model-binding?view=aspnetcore-5.0) - file in project (CustomerModelBinderProvider.cs).
+Polymorphyc data binding was implemented regarding
+[MS documantation] (https://docs.microsoft.com/en-us/aspnet/core/mvc/advanced/custom-model-binding?view=aspnetcore-5.0) -
+ file in project (CustomerModelBinderProvider.cs).
  To create a specific type of customer you should choose a brand type what is an enum.